Analysis: Trump leans on tone that turns off voters he needs

 There were also glaring gaps in Trump’s outlines for addressing the future of health care coverage in America and controlling the pandemic, which has killed more than 200,000 people in the U.S. this year.
 He also refused to embrace the science of climate change, even as record wildfires rage in the West.

 Among Trump’s political challenges throughout this tumultuous year has been leveling a sustained and consistent attack against Biden.
-Some Republicans believe he has squandered many of the advantages of incumbency: the money and the months a sitting president can spend defining their eventual rival in the eyes of voters.
+Some Republicans believe he has squandered many of the advantages of incumbency: the money and the months a sitting presidents can spend defining an eventual rival in the eyes of voters.

 The result: With five weeks until Election Day and voting already underway in some key states, Trump has consistently trailed Biden in national polls.
-Biden also holds a lead in some of the key battleground states, although others appear to be significantly closer.
+Biden also holds a lead in some of the battleground states, although others appear to be significantly closer.

 With time running out to change the trajectory of the race, Trump did arrive at the debate armed with an array of attacks on his opponent.
 He challenged Biden’s effectiveness during his nearly five decades in Washington and tried to link his more moderate rival to the far-left flank of the Democratic Party.
 He launched a barrage of unsubstantiated corruption charges against Biden’s son for work he did in Ukraine, as well as his addiction struggles, and he challenged Biden’s intelligence.

-“Don’t ever the use smart with me,” Trump said to the former vice president.
+“Don’t ever use the word smart with me,” Trump said to the former vice president.
 “There’s nothing smart about you.”

 Biden slapped back at the president’s attacks over and over using his own searing rhetoric, calling Trump “a clown,” “a racist” and “a liar.”
 At one point when Trump kept interrupting, Biden charged, “Will you shut up, man?”